Detroit: Topography

 According to the U.S. Census Bureau, the city has a total area of 142.87 sqmi, of which 138.75 sqmi is land and 4.12 sqmi is water.
 Detroit is the principal city in Metro Detroit and Southeast Michigan.
 It is situated in the Midwestern United States and the Great Lakes region.

 The Detroit River International Wildlife Refuge is the only international wildlife preserve in North America and is uniquely located in the heart of a major metropolitan area.
 The refuge includes islands, coastal wetlands, marshes, shoals, and waterfront lands along 48 mi of the Detroit River and western Lake Erie shoreline.

 The city slopes gently from the northwest to southeast on a till plain composed largely of glacial and lake clay.
 The most notable topographical feature in the city is the Detroit Moraine, a broad clay ridge on which the older portions of Detroit and Windsor are located, rising approximately 62 ft above the river at its highest point.
 The highest elevation in the city is directly north of Gorham Playground on the northwest side approximately three blocks south of 8 Mile Road, at a height of 675 to 680 ft.
 Detroit's lowest elevation is along the Detroit River, at a surface height of 572 ft.

-Belle Isle Park is a 982 acre island park in the Detroit River, between Detroit and Windsor, Ontario.
-It is connected to the mainland by the MacArthur Bridge.
-Belle Isle Park contains such attractions as the James Scott Memorial Fountain, the Belle Isle Conservatory, the Detroit Yacht Club on an adjacent island, a half-mile (800 m) beach, a golf course, a nature center, monuments, and gardens.
-Both the Detroit and Windsor skylines can be viewed at the island's Sunset Point.

-Three road systems cross the city: the original French template, with avenues radiating from the waterfront, and true north–south roads based on the Northwest Ordinance township system.
-The city is north of Windsor, Ontario.
-Detroit is the only major city along the Canada–U.S. border in which one travels south to cross into Canada.

-Detroit has four border crossings: the Ambassador Bridge and the Detroit–Windsor tunnel provide motor vehicle thoroughfares, with the Michigan Central Railway Tunnel providing railroad access to and from Canada.
-The fourth border crossing is the Detroit–Windsor Truck Ferry, near the Windsor Salt Mine and Zug Island.
-Near Zug Island, the southwest part of the city was developed over a 1500 acre salt mine that is 1100 ft below the surface.
-The Detroit salt mine run by the Detroit Salt Company has over 100 mi of roads within.